 PBS makes the Scriptures more understandable through translation and revision projects.

-PBS endeavours to produce Scriptures in the best quality and form favourable to readers.
+PBS endeavours to produce Scriptures in the best quality and form needed by the readers.

 the Bible Society endeavours to make the Word available and accessible to all Filipinos from different points of the country.